SamSherrill/games-comparison/README.md

 - FIXED Live site time delay / timing out -- The problem was that we had changed the models, but hadn't had the live site's DB reset.
 We pushed a force:true, ran some searches, then pushed the code with the force:true out.
 - FIXED: Since adding the delete button to the end of each input field, pressing enter no longer runs compare games.
 This may be fixed by changing that button to be a span.
 But I doubt that would fix it, because we already had multiple buttons when we changed enter to only activate compare games.
 - DONE: Figure out how to delete the text from the input field when the delete button is pressed for that input field, and there are following input fields.
+- FIXED: Fix formating for input rows now that delete button is implemented & working.

 ### Notes for future refactoring: